jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/04_binary_operations_3.rst

   I change "not_ and_" to "or_" to be correct

   .. code-block:: python
+    :lineno-start: 65
+    :emphasize-lines: 2

     def converse_implication(p, q):
         return not not p or not q
         return not (not p and q)

+  back to green

-  back to green.
-I remove "not_ not_" since it cancels out, the negation of a negation is the original thing
+* I remove "not_ not_" since it cancels out, the negation of a negation is the original thing

   .. code-block:: python
+    :lineno-start: 65
+    :emphasize-lines: 2

     def converse_implication(p, q):
         return p or not q
         return not (not p and q)

-  all the tests are still green.
-I remove the other statements
+  the tests is still green

+* I remove the other statements

   .. code-block:: python
+    :lineno-start: 65

     def converse_implication(p, q):
         return p or not q